 As it is a backcountry camp, we do not have access to washroom facilities.
-At the campsite, campers have access to a wilderness latrine, similar to what you might find backcountry in Algonquin.
+At the campsite, campers have access to a wilderness latrine, similar to what you might find in the backcountry in Algonquin.
 While out on daily adventures or excursions, campers learn to use a "leave no trace" method.
 If your child struggles with communicating their washroom needs, please let field staff know on the first day of camp.

 We set up hand washing stations and are sure to remind all campers to practice safe hygiene.
-Hands are washed using soap and water before each meal.
+Hands are washed using soap and water before each meal and after using the bathroom.
 At other times, when soap and water are not available hand sanitizer will be used.
 Please contact us if you have any concerns regarding the use of sanitizer.